Moana (character)

 Moana of Motunui is the title character of the 2016 Walt Disney Animation Studios film Moana.
 Created by directors Ron Clements and John Musker, Moana is voiced by Hawaiian actress and singer Auliʻi Cravalho.
 As a toddler, she is voiced by Louise Bush.
-Moana returns in the sequel film Moana 2, which premiered in November 2024, again voiced by Cravalho, as well as a live-action remake film, in 2026, in which she will be portrayed by Catherine Laga'aia.
+Moana returns in the sequel film Moana 2, which premiered in November 2024, again voiced by Cravalho, as well as a live-action remake film, in 2026, in which she is portrayed by Catherine Laga'aia.

 Inspired by Polynesian mythology, Moana is depicted as the strong-willed daughter of a chief of a Polynesian village, who is chosen by the ocean itself to reunite a mystical relic with the goddess Te Fiti.
 When a blight strikes her island, Moana sets sail in search of Maui (Dwayne Johnson), a legendary demigod, in the hope of returning the relic to Te Fiti and saving her people.
 She then forms a crew and embarks on a voyage to recover the lost island of Motufetu and restore the channels that connected the people of the sea.
 It comes at the cost of her life, but she is revived as a demigoddess.

 Moana received widespread critical acclaim for her independence as well as Cravalho for her vocal performance.
 By 2019, Moana was officially inducted into the Disney Princess line-up, becoming the twelfth member.